 Get our local keyword research template.

-6. 50% of business owners have seen incorrect information on their local SEO listings
+7. 50% of business owners have seen incorrect information on their local listings

 Yikes!
 There’s nothing worse than seeing inaccurate information about your business out in the world.
 Not only does incorrect business information create a negative experience for potential customers, but it can also hurt your ranking on search engines because consistency is so important to Google.

 Clearly, local SEO is an important part of a holistic marketing strategy.
-The following marketing facts prove that regardless of where you’re at in your marketing journey, local SEO is a need-to-have tactic.
+The following benefits of local SEO prove that regardless of where you’re at in your marketing journey, local SEO is a need-to-have tactic.

 While we saw above that over three-quarters of local searches convert into leads, this local SEO statistic shows that a good chunk of those leads also converts into paying customers.